 In more technical terms, macro photography involves capturing objects at close to, or greater than 1:1 magnification.
 For example, a 5mm disc when photographed, would produce a negative where the disc is 5mm in size.
 Of course, this becomes much larger when enlarged.
 The same happens in digital photography.

-Since this series of posts is solely about lenses for various kinds of photography, we’ll deal only with lenses though there are other options available in addition to the specialised macro lenses.
+Since this series of posts is solely about lenses for various kinds of photography, we’ll deal only with lenses though there are other options (such as extension tubes and bellows attachments) available to the photographer in addition to the specialised macro lenses.

-When you look into macro lenses, you’ll find that there are some prime lenses that give you 1:1 magnification at 50mm others will give you the same at 100mm or even 200mm.
+When you look into macro lenses, you’ll find that there are some prime lenses that give you 1:1 magnification at 50mm, while others will give you the same at 100mm or even 200mm.